ipeakermit/vxhubsbot/README.md

 3. Slide deck: similar to image sequence but with 3d models loaded for each slide.
 Eventually the goal is to allow to user to place/save and control the slide transitions.

+4. Quiz: The bot will run a barebones webserver and drop a link to it in the hubs world.
+The quiz has three questions about nano materials.
+If a student correctly answers them all the bot will announce it in chat.
+This demonstrates how to link a hubs-bot to outside services and tools.

 ## Running the bot